Our Goals Here On This Site

 The simple answer is because YOU needed it.
 I needed this experience as well.
 You need to roll this around in your mind to get a good grip on it.

-A few years after my friend Mike passed away, I was given another opportunity to reach into the world of people with disabilities.
-I got married a couple of years later and that brought a surprise to me that has permanently changed my life for the better.
+after my friend Mike passed away I was given another opportunity to reach into the world of people with disabilities.
+I married a sweet young lady who brought a surprise to me that has permanently changed my life for the better.
 This is when Little David and I became good friends.
 He is commonly known as Little David so that everyone can clearly define who they are talking about.

 Little David took me under his wing, and just like my friend Mike did years earlier.
 Even though he was not aware of it, Little David began to knock down the remaining barriers that were keeping me from what seems to be God’s plan for my life.
 What a wonderful gift!
 Almost immediately, the disability and the wheelchair disappeared.
 Only the person remained.

-Since my marriage to his mother in 2010 and to this very day Little David (who I might add is not so little now at 16) has continued to amaze me with seemingly innate abilities to deal with his world just like Mike did.
+Since my marriage to his mother and to this very day Little David (who I might add is not so little now at 16) has continued to amaze me with innate abilities to deal with his world just like Mike did.

 Little David was my final proof that these people with disabilities are indeed special.
 He makes straight A’s in school, even in the advanced classes.
-Has the maturity and clarity of thought of a much older young man.
-He never gives up.
-He always gives what I feel is a gargantuan effort to do the best he can in every situation.
-He is tuff!
+He has the maturity and clarity of thought of a much older young man.
+He never gives up and always gives what I feel is a gargantuan effort to do the best he can in every situation.
+He is tough!

 David is fiercely competitive.
 He “rules” when playing in his on-line video games.
-If he can barely lift a 5-lb weight, he will ask for a 6-lb weight.
-He always stretches his abilities to become smarter and stronger.
-I have asked his gaming buddies and they all say he is the toughest competitor out of them all.
-I agree on all points.
+I have asked his gaming buddies and they all verify that David is the most fierce competitor they know.

-The next surgery was for scoliosis, another horrendous surgery where the surgeons lay open the back of the patient and place several pounds of permanent hardware around the entire spine so that he can sit up straight without pain.
+The next surgery was for scoliosis, another horrendous surgery where the surgeons lay open the whole back of the patient exposing the spine and then placed several pounds of permanent hardware around the entire spine so that he can sit up straight without pain.

-As you can see it was definitely painful yet he never whines.
+As you can see these were definitely painful yet he never whines.
 It is just his life.
 He still lives it to the maximum.

 Little David, like Mike and most “Special Needs People”, have this energy or spirit that is hard for me to adequately describe.
-They just never lose focus.
+They rarely lose focus.
 They never give up!
 They warm your heart like a fireplace on a cold winter day.

-If you are blessed with knowing one of these special people, I am sure you love them like we do.
-You cannot avoid the respect they deserve to get.
+If you are blessed with knowing any of these special people, I am sure you love them like we do.
+You cannot avoid giving them the respect they deserve to get.

-Please share comments below and if you wish a photo and story about your special friend or yourself in the comments section below.
-Hopefully this site will be a step for greater level of understanding to help all Special Needs People!
+Please share any comments or suggestions below and if you wish a photo and story about your special friend or tell us about your life.
+Hopefully this site will be a step forward to a greater level of understanding to help all Special Needs People!

 Please Bookmark us, there is more to follow.